theosotr/cynthia/README.md

-  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1)
+  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1) --no-combined            Don't generate combined queries -r, --records <value>    Number of records to generate for each table
 Command: generate [options]

-  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1)
+  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1) --no-combined            Don't generate combined queries -r, --records <value>    Number of records to generate for each table
 Command: replay [options]

   -c, --cynthia <value>    cynthia directory for replaying missmatches (Default .cynthia)